julianchurchill/tinyrpg/README.md

 Don't forget to drive the development by producing value - the value is game content and this should drive the development of functionality to support it.

-To list all virtual devices                             - 'android list avd' Pick a virtual device by name and run in the emulator   - 'emulator @<name>' , e.g. 'emulator @emu-htc-desire-s' To run the logging                                      - 'adb logcat' To get a shell on the emu                               - 'adb shell'
+To list all virtual devices                             - `'android list avd'` Pick a virtual device by name and run in the emulator   - `'emulator @<name>'` , e.g. `'emulator @emu-htc-desire-s'` To run the logging                                      - `'adb logcat'` To get a shell on the emu                               - `'adb shell'` To build and install on the virtual device              - `'ant installd'` To build a debug APK                                    - `'ant debug'` To build a release APK                                  - `'ant release'` To watch and build automatically                        - `'watchAndRun.sh 1 "ant debug" src *.xml res AndroidFree/src'`

 Backlog
 =======